FC Barcelona 6–1 Paris Saint-Germain FC: Subsequent meetings

-In the round of 16 of the 2020–21 UEFA Champions League, Barcelona and Paris Saint-Germain once again faced off against each other, this time in different circumstances.
+In the round of 16 of the 2020–21 UEFA Champions League, Barcelona and Paris Saint-Germain once again faced off against each other.
 A major talking point for the media was the return of Neymar to Barcelona, although he was ruled out of the first leg with an injury.
 Regardless, PSG won the match 4–1 at the Camp Nou, with a hat-trick from Kylian Mbappé.
 In the second leg, a still Neymar-less PSG side managed to hold on to a 1–1 draw, beating Barça 5–2 on aggregate and advancing to the quarter-finals.
+This match proved to be Lionel Messi's last in the Champions League with Barcelona, as he joined PSG in the following transfer window.